linagora/linshare/documentation/EN/epics/new-admin-portal/story-599-admin-can-manage-inconsistent-user.md

 **UC3 Migrate user to another domain**
 - In the list of inconsistent user, I can select one or multiple user, then the actions bar will be enabled
 - Action bar includes button Migrate, Delete, I select action Migrate
-- There will be a field "New domain" with a drop-down list of all available top domains and sub-domains.
+- There will be a field "New domain" with a drop-down list of all available top domains and sub-domains (without guest domains).
 - I select one domain in the list and click button Apply
 - If the selected domain is current domain, or the user already exists in the targeted domain, there will be a notification message: "user already exists in the targeted domain"
 - If the user has not existed in the targeted domain, the user will be migrated to the new domain and no longer exists in the old domain.
 There will be a successful notification message.